melanj/struts2-spring-boot2-integration/README.md

 ## Prerequisites

 * Java 8 or greater
+* Apache maven 3.2 or later